MoeJoe87/profit-trailer-dc/README.md

 docker-compose up -d
 ```

-Donations are also very welcomed and appreciated:
+Donations for jakkie are also very welcomed and appreciated:

 BTC: 1JvpPGe22ViBYNiNrA3nwtg71Jta5vqXAi